CQCL/pytket-docs/docs/manual/_sources/manual_backend.rst.txt

 At runtime, we can check whether a particular result type is supported using the :py:attr:`Backend.supports_X` properties, whereas restrictions on the :py:class:`Circuit` s supported can be inspected with :py:attr:`Backend.required_predicates`.

 ..
-Compile generically, making use of `compile_circuit`
+Compile generically, making use of `get_compiled_circuit`

-Whilst the demands of each :py:class:`Backend` on the properties of the :py:class:`Circuit` necessitate different compilation procedures, using the default compilation sequences provided with :py:meth:`Backend.compile_circuit` handles compiling generically.
+Whilst the demands of each :py:class:`Backend` on the properties of the :py:class:`Circuit` necessitate different compilation procedures, using the default compilation sequences provided with :py:meth:`Backend.get_compiled_circuit` handles compiling generically.

 ..
 All backends can `process_circuit` identically